clamburger/ubersite-lite/README.md

 ## Requirements

 * A web server with `mod_rewrite` (or compatible extension) enabled.
 Apache 2.2 or above is highly recommended.
-* A MySQL server.
 * PHP 5.5 or higher
-* PDO and the MySQL driver must be available.
+* PDO and the SQLite3 driver must be available.

 ## Installation